kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 `auditAnnotations` are independent of `validations`.
 A `ValidatingAdmissionPolicy` may contain only `validations`, only `auditAnnotations` or both.

+Auudit annotations are recorded regardless of whether a ValidatingAdmissionPolicyBinding's `validationActions` include `Audit`.

 The published annotation key will be of the form `<ValidatingPolicyDefinition name>/<auditAnnotation key>` and will be validated as a [QualifiedName](https://github.com/kubernetes/kubernetes/blob/dfa4143086bf504c6c72d5eee8a2210b8ed41b9a/staging/src/k8s.io/apimachinery/pkg/util/validation/validation.go#L43).